apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/MIGRATION.md

 ## 4. Add a Netlify config

 Add a _netlify.toml_ file to the repo root.
 It should contain `base`, `publish`, and `command` properties.
 The `base` and `publish` properties should always be `docs/` and `docs/public/`, respectively.
-The `command` property will build the site using the `gatsby build` command, and then move the built website into the appropriate directory to be served using Fly.io.
+The `command` property will build the site using the `gatsby build` command, and then move the built website into the appropriate directory to be served using our [website router](https://github.com/apollographql/website-router/blob/master/_redirects).
 You should edit the directory names in that property to reflect the `pathPrefix` option that you provided in your _gatsby-config.js_ file.
 Here's an example of the iOS docs Netlify config:

 ```toml
 [build]